cheapjack/RF-Rail-Craft/MOSISPEC.md

 Design and prepare 2 workshop stations based on the Lever Prize idea session using existing [RF-Craft](https://github.com/cheapjack/RF-Craft) boards and code resources

-### Building carriages project
+### Building carriages project **Station 2**

-2 ‘stations’ for free roam players to build on carriage ‘templates’ based on images of the kind of early carriages MOSI have image reference for
+4 ‘stations’ for free roam players to build on carriage ‘templates’ based on images of the kind of early carriages MOSI have image reference for
 1 ‘station’ visualises the train as moving using a fixed camera entity traversing from front to back of the train

 #### Features